 Traveling to other countries for medical procedures is now routine.
 Common reasons include lower cost and better quality.
 Some opt for dental procedures; others schedule eye surgeries or heart operations.
 Especially across the developing world, countries compete aggressively for this hard-currency income stream.

 The travel sector has been reinvented by the internet.
-Booking sites are the core example, empowering consumers to think beyond traditional brick-and-mortar travel agencies.
+Booking sites are the core example, empowering consumers to think beyond brick-and-mortar travel agencies.
 Seemingly-dominant players are vulnerable to niche competition.
 The shift to do-it-yourself reservations has simultaneously spawned a burgeoning travel-knowledge industry.

 While the history of fairs and carnivals can be traced back to the Middle Ages, the notion of a fixed setting for amusement is largely an innovation of the twentieth century.
 Skyrocketing growth in the theme-park industry was propelled by income gains in the US and Europe.
-Operators now look to emerging markets for aggressive expansion opportunities.
+Operators now look to emerging markets for expansion plans.

 Banner shows cruise ship quayside at Valletta.
 Credit: ewg3D at iStock by Getty Images.